mbbsemu/mbbsemu-docker/README.md

 ## Todos

+* [ ] Identify a slimmer base image to build from.
+(I chose this one because I know the app is being developed on .net, but I suspect something smaller can be used for runtime only)
-- [ ] See if a generic `docker-compose.yml` can be created to ease running this beast.
+* [ ] See if a generic `docker-compose.yml` can be created to ease running this beast.
-- [ ] Figure out if there is a way to use `ENTRYPOINT` or `CMD` directives to make it easy to run a module directly _or_ run a shell to debug.
+* [ ] Figure out if there is a way to use `ENTRYPOINT` or `CMD` directives to make it easy to run a module directly _or_ run a shell to debug.
-- [ ] Test this setup with a module that needed to be installed first.
+* [ ] Test this setup with a module that needed to be installed first.
-- [ ] Do MBBS modules that save data dump all their data files in the same directory as the bbs exectuables themselves?
+* [ ] Do MBBS modules that save data dump all their data files in the same directory as the bbs exectuables themselves?
 I believe so.
 Test if there is a way to dump the static bbs files during build time, but volume map the data files at runtime into the same directory.